AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-12-10-interactive-guide-to-javascript-events/index.md

 ### `stopPropagation` vs. `stopImmediatePropagation`

 You may have also seen a similar method named [`Event.stopImmediatePropagation`](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopImmediatePropagation).
-To understand the difference between these two methods, we'll modify our example to set multiple event listeners of the same type on the same node (in this case, `document.body`):
+To understand the difference between these two methods, we'll modify our example to set multiple event listeners of the same type on the same node.
+In this case, let's set two capturing event listeners on `document.body`:

 {% capture js %}
 ```js